Updated —

 Scenario 3: Broader retail crack

-Forecast model · GEF supply-chain analysis · observed Mar–Jun from IATA Jet Fuel Monitor, ACI Europe estimates, DfT operational reporting, Cirium flight data · scenarios are illustrative, not guarantees · model built around the Goldman Sachs May 6 EU jet-fuel inventory projection and refreshed June 3 after the US-Iran kinetic exchange global-energy-flow.com · June 3, 2026
+Forecast model · GEF supply-chain analysis · observed Mar–Jul 1 from IATA Jet Fuel Monitor, ACI Europe estimates, DfT operational reporting, Cirium flight data (Jul 1-15 extension inferred, not confirmed) · scenarios are illustrative, not guarantees · REBUILT Jul 15 after the Jul 7-14 Hormuz reversal (base case shifted from network-holds to threshold-breach) global-energy-flow.com · July 15, 2026

 Reading the chart.
-The solid blue line is the observed UK aggregate jet-fuel days-of-cover from March 1 — when the Strait of Hormuz closure first began propagating through European refining margins — through today.
-Cover has drifted from roughly 32 days at the start of March to about 24 days by June 3, hovering just above the IEA's 23-day operational threshold (the red horizontal line).
-The three dashed paths bracket what happens between now and year-end: green if the workarounds that have held so far continue holding (Scenario 1), amber if Goldman Sachs's May 6 projection of a UK threshold breach materializes during the August demand peak (Scenario 2), or red if the underlying Hormuz crisis extends and aviation stress spreads to retail road fuel (Scenario 3).
+The solid blue line is the observed UK aggregate jet-fuel days-of-cover from March 1 -- when the Strait of Hormuz closure first began propagating through European refining margins -- through July 1 (the last confirmed print), with a dashed extension to July 15 representing an inferred, not confirmed, further decline.
+Cover drifted from roughly 32 days at the start of March to about 23-24 days by mid-June, briefly rebuilt to ~26.5 days by July 1, then an estimated ~25 days by July 15 as the confirmed Hormuz transit collapse (Kpler: 25 to 7-14 ships/day since Jul 7) makes further erosion the more likely reading -- still above the IEA's 23-day operational threshold (the red horizontal line), but the margin is now uncertain.
+REBUILT Jul 15: the three dashed paths below have been re-derived from scratch, not adjusted from the prior model.
+Green if the workarounds that held through June somehow resume holding despite the Jul 7-14 reversal (Scenario 1, now a minority path); amber if the threshold breach that Goldman Sachs flagged back in May is now underway and deepens through the autumn (Scenario 2, the new base case); or red if the Houthi entry into the war and the broader Gulf escalation crack aviation supply chains and spread to UK retail road fuel (Scenario 3, a materially larger tail than before).
 The "today" line marks where the modelled paths begin diverging from the observed line.

 UK factorWhy the UK is different from the EU forecast.
-The EU forecast on this site (modelled June 2, 2026) tracks aggregate petrol and diesel availability as a percentage of normal supply — appropriate because the EU's stress is currently broad and road-fuel-led (Slovenia rationing, Hungary price cap, PCK Schwedt feedstock cut).
+The EU forecast on this site tracks aggregate petrol and diesel availability as a percentage of normal supply -- appropriate because the EU's stress is currently broad and road-fuel-led (Germany's PCK Schwedt feedstock cut among others).
 The UK's stress is narrower and aviation-led.
-UK retail road fuel has held throughout the crisis — Transport Secretary Heidi Alexander has said publicly there are "no immediate supply issues" — but the UK aviation system is the European market analysts have flagged as most likely to break first.
-The chart shape and the scenarios are therefore different: the IEA's 23-day jet-fuel threshold is the central reference, the bracketing question is whether it breaches this summer, and the road-fuel dimension only becomes relevant in the worst scenario.
-UK Day +N — the count of days past Ryanair CEO Michael O'Leary's May 4 cliff edge — is the operational counter on the parent page; as of today (Jun 3, 2026) it stands at Day +30.
-The longer Day +N grows without operational breach, the more credibility Scenario 1 accumulates.
+UK retail road fuel has held throughout the crisis -- Transport Secretary Heidi Alexander has said publicly there are "no immediate supply issues" -- but the UK aviation system is the European market analysts have flagged as most likely to break first, and under the new base case (Scenario 2) that break is now the modelled central path, not a tail risk.
+UK Day +N -- the count of days past Ryanair CEO Michael O'Leary's May 4 cliff edge -- is the operational counter on the parent page; as of today (Jul 15, 2026) it stands at Day +72.
+Unlike the prior model, a growing Day +N no longer straightforwardly signals accumulating credibility for the network-holds case -- the underlying Hormuz driver, not the absence of an aviation-specific breach, is what moved this cycle.

 MethodThis is a scenario forecast, not a prediction.
-The observed Mar–Jun line is built from IATA Jet Fuel Monitor weekly prints, ACI Europe stock estimates, DfT operational reporting of schedule cancellations, and Cirium airport-level cancellation data.
-The Jun–Dec branches are illustrative model paths, not guarantees; the real outcome will depend on the pace of any US-Iran diplomatic settlement, whether Iran follows through on its Bab el-Mandeb extension threat, whether Russia pre-empts the EU's June 17 short-term pipeline gas ban, August weather (a hot August lifts jet demand further), and refinery uptime in the North Atlantic basin.
-Built around the Goldman Sachs May 6 jet-fuel inventory projection identifying the UK as the European market most at risk of a June threshold breach, with the operational data through June 3 layered on top.
-Sources: IEA Oil Market Report (May 2026), IATA Jet Fuel Monitor (weekly, latest Jun 1 at $141.64/bbl global average), ACI Europe letter to EU Transport Commissioner Apr 9, Goldman Sachs May 6 note, UK Department for Transport schedule analysis, Cirium UK cancellations dataset, Transport & Tour World May 12, NewsHub UK aviation coverage, UK government slot-rule consultation May 2.
+The observed Mar-Jul 1 line is built from IATA Jet Fuel Monitor weekly prints, ACI Europe stock estimates, DfT operational reporting of schedule cancellations, and Cirium airport-level cancellation data; the Jul 1-15 extension is an inference from the confirmed Hormuz transit collapse, not a fresh print of the underlying metric itself, and is labelled as such throughout this page.
+The Jul 15-Dec branches are illustrative model paths, rebuilt from scratch on this date, not adjusted from the prior version; the real outcome will depend on whether the Hormuz blockade eases or hardens further, whether the Houthi threat to Bab el-Mandeb converts to an actual shipping strike, August weather (a hot August lifts jet demand further), and refinery uptime in the North Atlantic basin.
+Originally built around the Goldman Sachs May 6 jet-fuel inventory projection identifying the UK as the European market most at risk of a June threshold breach; that breach did not materialize by June, the base case shifted to network-holds as Hormuz transit strengthened -- and has now shifted back, following the Jul 7-14 reversal.
+Sources: IEA Oil Market Report (May 2026), IATA Jet Fuel Monitor (weekly, last confirmed print wk ending Jul 1 at $116.63/bbl; no fresher print found as of this rebuild), ACI Europe letter to EU Transport Commissioner Apr 9, Goldman Sachs May 6 note, UK Department for Transport schedule analysis (through Jun 14, no fresher cancellation data found), Cirium UK cancellations dataset, GEF's own Hormuz/six-country-barrage coverage (Jul 12-15).
 Per-pin detail and the live UK aviation watchlist at global-energy-flow.com/shortages/united-kingdom/.

-Related: the EU petrol & diesel availability forecast covers continental Europe with a different metric (% of normal road-fuel supply) and different scenarios, reflecting the EU's road-fuel-led stress versus the UK's aviation-led stress.
+Related: the US gas-price + SPR forecast tracks AAA pump price alongside the Strategic Petroleum Reserve drawdown (three scenarios $3.50–$5.20); the Australia petrol & diesel forecast tracks the fuel-excise step-down and the Geelong refinery restart (two scenarios); the EU petrol & diesel availability forecast covers continental Europe with a different metric (% of normal road-fuel supply).
 See also the live global shortage tracker, the EU gas storage trajectory, and the Strait of Hormuz status page.